Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     - You will be asked if you want to add Docker Compose files.
 Select `No`.
     - Take a note of the provided **application port** as we will be using later on.
 You can always find it again inside the designated `DockerFile` inside the newly created project's directory.
     - `Dockerfile` and `.dockerignore` files are added to the workspace.

+- Open `Dockerfile` and replace `FROM --platform=$BUILDPLATFORM mcr.microsoft.com/dotnet/sdk:7.0 AS build` with `FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build`.

 #### 2. Add Models